What shareholders can do to beat the market with Umpqua Holdings Corporation (UMPQ) stock - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for UMPQ is 0.84, from 0.63 in the trailing year.
-Against a Trailing Annual Dividend Yield of 3.49%, it implies a Forward Annual Dividend Yield of 4.77%.
+With its trailing 12-month dividend rate of 0.63, UMPQ has a forward annual dividend rate of 0.84.
+Against a Trailing Annual Dividend Yield of 3.59%, it implies a Forward Annual Dividend Yield of 4.77%.
 The stock’s 5-year Average Dividend Yield is 4.80.
 The current Payout Ratio is 49.90% for UMPQ, which recently paid a dividend on Aug 14, 2022 with an ex-dividend date of Jul 28, 2022.
 Stock splits for the company last occurred on Feb 01, 1998 when the company split stock in a 4:1 ratio.

 Earnings Estimates

-There are 4 different market analysts currently analyzing its stock.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.38 for the current quarter, with a high estimate of $0.51 and a low estimate of $0.2, while EPS last year was $0.49.
 The consensus estimate for the next quarter is $0.53, with high estimates of $0.86 and low estimates of $0.38.

 Analysts are recommending an EPS of between $1.78 and $1.45 for the fiscal current year, implying an average EPS of $1.61.
 EPS for the following year is $2.26, with 5 analysts recommending between $3.01 and $2.